Slesa/launchy/Launchy_VC7/ReadMe.txt

 Features to complete before release:
 .
 Plugin SDK Package
 .
 Make plugin section on the webpage
+. add .* for directory options
 .
-Don't want to see launchy flash up on startup
+Set the options dialog parent correctly
 .
-Fix the always on top for plugin option dialogs & launchy
+Make the x buttons close the dialogs

 New Features:
 .
 Added AlwaysOnTop Toggle